-In your philanthropy you take special pleasure, Alfred, it seems to me in recognizing merit that has been heretofore overlooked.
+precisely because everyone else was rushing to chip in.
+Only when I found an overlooked, nearly orphaned school in Prague which served the youngest mentally challenged children_most of them Roma_a school with a playground dangerously polluted by two meters of floodwaters, did you come forward.
+If I am not mistaken, a picture of a cheerfully costumed child taken during the festive re-opening of that playground should grace this book.
+"In your philanthropy you take special pleasure, Alfred, it seems to me in recognizing merit that has been heretofore overlooked.
 Just like you like discovering masterpieces of art in unsuspected paintings.
-How else to understand your efforts to build up the reputation of that until now less than well-known nineteenth century Czech chemist, Josef Loschmidt, or your lonely efforts to support the Jewish School in Vienna in memory of its noble headmaster at the time of the Anschluss, or your re-establishment of the Ignaz Lieben Prize for scientific achievement in the former Habsburg Empire, a prize initially established by a prominent Jewish family in Vienna that also fell victim to Nazi depredations.

-By my reading, you like to combine a certain sense of righteous indignation (drawn perhaps from your faithful teaching over the years of the Hebrew prophets) with an unswerving respect for personal character (a trait in my experience which no one who had ever studied at Harvard can ever fully escape).
+How else to understand your efforts to build up the reputation of that until now less_than_well-known nineteenth century Czech chemist, Josef Loschmidt, or your lonely efforts to support the Jewish School in Vienna in memory of its noble headmaster at the time of the Anschluss, or your re-establishment of the Ignaz Lieben Prize for scientific achievement in the former Habsburg Empire, a prize initially established by a prominent Jewish family in Vienna that also fell victim to Nazi depredations.
+"By my reading, you like to combine a certain sense of righteous indignation (drawn perhaps from your faithful teaching over the years of the Hebrew prophets) with an unswerving respect for personal character (a trait in my experience which no one who had ever studied at Harvard can ever fully escape).
 Thus the sterling record of the British Quakers in saving Jewish children from the Nazis (including yourself) during World War II had endeared them to you forever.

-Of course you would never describe your philanthropy in the terms I have used above.
-As you always like to tell me, "I just like to help 'good people'."
-Yet that seemingly straightforward ethical principle has proven to be one of our most challenging issues.
+Of course, you would never describe your philanthropy in the terms I have used above.
+As you always like to tell me, 'J just like to help 'good people', Yet that

+Deleted: ...

+Deleted: ...